 3. Write a Poem

 Poetry writing is a wonderful way for students to show they care for, appreciate, or admire someone.
 An original poem to a mother, caregiver, or another woman role model in a student’s life can be a beautiful gift.

 Teachers can encourage their students to write the poem in whatever style they prefer, whether it be freeform, a haiku, or any other form of poetry.
 It would be great if the students who want to try their hand at reading aloud have a chance to perform in front of the class!

 4. Design a T-Shirt

 Designing a T-shirt is a fun opportunity for students to express gratitude toward their mom or another person they care about.
 Best of all, this Mother’s Day school idea can be a blast for multiple age groups!
 Fill your T-shirt station with plain white cotton T-shirts of multiple sizes, and allow students to use fabric markers, glitter, and anything else you think will give those shirts some pizazz.

 5. The Bulletin Board

-Teachers can set up a bulletin board for students and ask them to answer a question such as “What Do You Love About Your Mom or Caregiver?”
-Then, each student can write a few things he or she loves most about the parent or role model in his or her life.
+Teachers can set up a bulletin board for students and ask them to answer a question such as “What Do You Love about Your Mom or Caregiver?”
+Then, students can write a few things they love most about the parent or role model in their lives.
 If they would like, students can add a photograph of their caregiver to go along with their entry.
 The finished product is a beautiful display for all the moms and caregivers to see and appreciate.
 Snap some photos and share them with the class, and prominently display the bulletin board for others to see!

 6. Creative Couponing